Search the GFME glossary for key terms used throughout our courses.

 A

-adapter yoke
+Adapter yoke

 A fixture mobilization accessory required for installing pallet rack skates to pallet rack uprights.